jl-yang/soapbox_middleware/README.md

 //Initial the action to send me all reservations soapbox.all_speeches();

-//Callback of upcoming speeches today soapbox.onreceiveupcomingtodayspeech = function(speeches) {
+//Callback of upcoming speeches today, including today's next speech soapbox.onreceiveupcomingtodayspeech = function(speeches) {
     //Similar as onreceiveallspeeches
 }